How I Got Here

 Growing More and More

 We moved from our one-bedroom apartment to a bigger place so we had more room to work.
 Then, in 2019, we purchased our first home.
 We worked from home and made a comfortable routine, which only insulated us from the trainwreck that was 2020.

 In 2021, we decided that we were done with working from home.
 Perhaps it was a year of isolation, perhaps it was a need for a fresh start (or perhaps both), but we made the leap and rented our first studio space where we can work and grow even more.

 We want to make art and creativity more accessible to everyone.

 We want to create tutorials, classes, and resources to help people all over the world realize their artistic potential.
 But beyond technical skill, one of the things I am most passionate about is helping people get past the mental blocks that stop them from getting into art.

 I struggled with feeling unworthy, irresponsible, and guilty about creativity for my entire adult life, and it suffocated me.
 Now that I’ve broken free of those self-imposed restrictions, I want to help you overcome the fear that’s stopping you from exploring your artistic side.

 One thing I’ve learned along the way is to take a five-year plan with a grain of salt.
 The world offers up some bizarre twists and turns, and no amount of planning is going to make me ready for everything that comes my way.

-But for now, you can find Jon and me in our beautiful studio in Urbana, Illinois with our two dogs Summer and Basil.
+But for now, you can find Jon and me in our beautiful studio in Chicago, Illinois with our two dogs Summer and Basil.
 When we’re not working, we’re playing Dungeons and Dragons with our friends, cooking, or enjoying as much travel as we can fit into our lives.